siffiejoe/prg-lr4win/README.md

    C modules in `...\3rdparty\lib\5.2`.
 *  `lua53` should also find Lua modules in `...\3rdparty\lua\5.3` and C modules in `...\3rdparty\lib\5.3`.
+*  If you have enabled the experimental NuGet support during installation, the `nuget` command should install and postprocess packages from the NuGet gallery, so that LuaRocks can find include files and DLLs (using `...\nu\include` and `...\nu\lib`).

 If you don't want to use the "LuaRocks DosBox", you can have a look at `...\LuaRocksEnv.bat` for the necessary environment changes and apply